analytics & monitoring

 2002-2004 Investigation of benthic invertebrates from mountain lakes in Salzburg

-Task: Taxonomic analyses of macrozoobenthos samples from various mountain lakes in Salzburg (sampling carried out by the Amt der Szb.
-Landesregierung); comparative analysis of the biozoenoses in mountain lakes
+Tasks: Taxonomic analyses of macrozoobenthos samples from various mountain lakes in Salzburg (sampling carried out by the Amt der Szb.
+Landesregierung); comparative analysis of the biocoenoses in mountain lakes

 Client: Salzburger Landesregierung

 2004 Typology of Austrian lakes

 The typology of surface waters is the basis for an ecological assessment according to the EU Water Framework Directive.
 Three years after the publication of the EU WFD, Dr. Georg Wolfram in cooperation with limnologists of Carinthia and Salzburg developed a typology of standing waters >50 ha.
 The typology was adopted by the later “Decree on Environmental Standards for Ecology in Surface Waters” (QZV Ökologie OG)